You will notice on the right-hand side of your results that more specific place names appear and can be selected to further refine results.

 APO’s geographical taxonomy is a search feature that helps you find a range of policy information about a given place of interest.
 As more resources are added to APO, the geographical taxonomy is updated to reflect the growing database of policy information.
 We hope you find this feature useful.

-With ‘toga, toga, toga’ echoing around Swinburne University Campus, you can be sure that we’ve once again encountered that very special time of year… O Week.
-Meanwhile, university staff madly prep their course materials for the rest of the semester.
+As ‘toga, toga, toga’ echoes around Swinburne University Campus, you can be sure that we’ve once again encountered that very special time of year… O Week.
+Meanwhile, university staff are madly preparing their course materials for the rest of the semester.

 With this in mind, APO is making it easier than ever for staff to introduce students to their new policy studies ‘secret weapon’ – and for students to discover APO’s vast repository of digital public policy resources.

 Students who are studying public policy or social issues at any level are invited to access our new student page at apo.org.au/students.
 Make sure that you view our Student How to Guide to learn how to search APO for resources for your assignments.
 You can also Subscribe to our free Briefing service for regular updates from the policy sphere.

 If you’re a university course coordinator or lecturer you can download our Lecture Slide to introduce your students to APO.
 Or, if you’re a tutor or librarian you can download our Tutorial Exercise Slide to use in class.

 Tell us what you think